piazzesiNiccolo/ASE/domande.md

     Declarative placement:

     App deployment becomes a very complex problem (NP Hard) in a Fog context.
-You have a set of App requirements (Hardware, Software, QoS) and a fog infrastructure (Heterogenenous, Large, DYnamic).
+You have a set of App requirements (Hardware, Software, QoS) and a fog infrastructure (Heterogenenous, Large, Dynamic).

     How to decide the "best" place to deploy an application component?